Apostle01/I-Three01/README.md

 Github Pages was used to deploy the live website.
 The instructions to achieve this are below:

 1. Log in (or sign up) to Github.
-2. Find the repository for this project, Dhaddas-Detailing
+2. Find the repository for this project, I-Three Dreadlocks Saloon
 3. Click on the Settings link.
 4. Click on the Pages link in the left-hand side navigation bar.
 5. In the Source section, choose main from the drop-down select branch menu.
 Select Root from the drop-down select folder menu.